 Disclaimer Notice on incident stories and statistics:All crimes are “alleged” pending court.
-All attackers are innocent until proven guilty.
+All offenders are innocent until proven guilty.

 Extensive effort has been made to verify accuracy in each story summary.
 Information is gathered from major news syndicates, law enforcement press releases, and public court records.
 While great care is taken with the wording of each incident, a certain margin of error exists in any collection of data.
 I welcome any corrective suggestions discovered by readers.
 I cannot be held responsible for errors, but will correct any error discovered as soon as more accurate information is confirmed.

 This incident tracking includes all incidents where the senior pastor (and / or members of the pastor’s family) was murdered (or committed suicide) at their home, or murdered someone else themselves.
-Such an event would affect any church security program deeply, so we need to know about these as well.
+Such an event would impact any church deeply, so we need to know about these as well.
 Though relatively few, it makes it difficult for those wanting a simple narrative of these incidents happening, "only at churches and faith-based organizations."
 A proper way of saying it, is "directly impacting churches and faith-based organizations" OR "Associated with ..."